MordechaiDavid/medisync-microservice/README.md

-# medisync - Microservices-Based Healthcare Management System
+# medisync - sample microservices-based healthcare system

-**medisync** is a backend healthcare management system built using a modern microservices' architecture.
-The project is being developed in **Java** with **Spring Framework**, and each microservice is responsible for a separate domain, backed by its own dedicated MySQL database.
+medisync is a sample backend system for managing healthcare data, built in Java with Spring.
+It includes separate microservices with their own MySQL databases, and a module that translates natural language requests into API calls using an LLM.

 ---

-## 🚧 Development Status
+## Services

-✅ **Implemented Services:**
+- `Auth Service`: User registration, login, password reset

-- `eureka-server` – Service Discovery and Registration
+- `Patient Service`: Patient profile management
-- `api-gateway` – API Gateway with routing and load balancing
+- `Doctor Service`: Doctor availability and profile
-- `auth-service` – User authentication and authorization
+- `Appointment Service`: Scheduling and managing appointments
-- `doctor-service` – Doctor profile and management
+- `AI Assistant Service`: Natural language processing and REST API mapping
-- `patient-service` – Patient profile and management
+- **Each service has its own database**

 ---

-## 🧱 System Architecture Overview
+## System Architecture Overview

 The system is structured in the following layers: